resources background

 DNS Zones and Records

-• MX Record: Shows where emails for the domain go.
+• MX Record: Specifies the mail servers for the domain.

-• CNAME Record: Makes one domain act like another.
+• CNAME Record: Creates an alias from one domain name to another.

-• NS Record: Points to the main servers that make the website and email work.
+• NS Record: Points to the authoritative name servers for the domain.

 Caching for Performance Optimization